 Value-based pricing supports this structure by tying higher prices to measurable outcomes.
 When pricing reflects product value clearly, conversion rates and customer satisfaction improve.

-Customer feedback and pricing experiments guide adjustments over time.
-Instead of copying popular SaaS pricing models, design the right pricing model for your product, customer base, and revenue growth.
+Instead of copying competitors, you choose the right pricing model for your product, customer base, and revenue growth.

-A common pattern pairs a subscription model with metered usage, where customers pay a recurring base fee for core access, and revenue expands as activity increases.
-The base provides stability, while the usage layer supports growth without forcing constant plan upgrades.
+Most B2B SaaS companies pair a subscription model with metered usage.
+Customers pay a fixed recurring fee for core product access, and revenue expands as activity increases.

 This structure works best when product usage directly reflects value delivered, since higher activity naturally leads to higher spend.
 It can help maximize revenue from power users while keeping entry pricing simple.

-The tradeoff is variability, because revenue depends in part on how customers use the product each month.
+The trade-off is variability, because revenue depends in part on how customers use the product each month.

 This model feels predictable for buyers because pricing maps to team size.
 It also improves customer acquisition in products where expansion happens through internal adoption.